 The School of Law is committed to increasing its community’s awareness of diversity, equity and inclusion, and increasing the extent to which its community values its significance.
 We also acknowledge that regardless of one’s own race or ethnicity, individuals are at various points along an anti-racist and anti-bias journey, and we are here to help.

 - To affirm explicitly and in united solidarity our identity as an anti-racist and anti-bias academic unit and law school.

-- To individually and institutionally explore and examine implicit bias and systemic advantage/oppression such that our anti-racism and anti-bias commitment be reflected in the life and culture of the School of Law through our policies, programs, and practices as we continue to learn about and address racism and oppression.
+- To ensure that our anti-racism and anti-bias commitment is reflected in the life and culture of the School of Law through our policies, programs, and practices.

 Support Our Students

 Established by the leaders of the Black Law Student Association (BLSA) in honor of the first six African Americans to attend the School of Law, the Six Pioneers Endowed Scholarship provides private support to students who contribute to a diverse educational environment.
 Please consider making a gift today.